PERIOD (TITIK)

 before quotation mark.)

-A question mark can be found outside the quotation mark if the sentence is asking about a quotation, but the quotation itself is not a question.
+the sentence is asking about a quotation, but the quotation itself is not a

 Salah: Did Mark Antony say, "Friends, Romans,